Naccyde/linux-module-template/README.md

 * `make_xxx` scripts are callable script from Makefile
 * No scripts should be called manually

-### License
+### About
 This project is under the GNU GPLv2 License.
+See COPYING.
+For any suggestion, you can contact quentin<at>naccyde<dot>eu.